Addressing the 4 drivers of bronchiectasis may help manage its chronic and progressive nature 1-3

-Goals in the management of bronchiectasis include disrupting the vicious vortex by addressing chronic airway infection, reducing chronic airway inflammation, enhancing mucociliary clearance, and preventing further lung destruction.
+Goals in the management of bronchiectasis include disrupting the vicious vortex by addressing chronic airway infection, reducing chronic airway inflammation, enhancing mucociliary clearance, and mitigating lung destruction.
 2-4

 Expert commentary: Addressing the vicious vortex of bronchiectasis